FREE NKUNDA TO FIGHT FOR CONGO

 And thank you too for being the person who first told me about Nkunda, and helped inspire my research into the Congo, above and beyond what I was learning about Rwanda.
 See articles under KNOW NKUNDA CONGO.

-I was shocked and saddened when Nkunda was arrested last week by Rwanda, and wrote about it in KAGAME HELPING NKUNDA NOT.
+I was shocked when Nkunda was arrested last week by Rwanda and wrote about it in KAGAME HELPING NKUNDA NOT.

 I read in yesterday's news that Congolese refugees in the camps in Rwanda staged a protest.
 It's admirable that they - the weakest of the weak - had the courage to stand up for Nkunda in his hour of need.

-I'm not a Congolese refugee but I'd like my voice added to theirs.
+I'm not a Congolese refugee but I'd like my voice added to their's.
 I know, from my research, that one of Nkunda's main aims was to make Congo safe for Congolese refugees in Rwanda to come back home to Congo to live and prosper in peace.
-That is why he was fighting the negative forces, including the Congolese Mai-Mai and the Rwandan Hutus, among others who had joined them.
+That is why he was fighting the Rwandan Hutus and the Congolese Mai-Mai and all the other "negative forces".

-Now that Congo and Rwanda have decided to join to fight those negative forces, what possible reason could there be for not allowing Nkunda to help in that fight for Congo.
+Now that Congo has allowed Rwanda's army in to supposedly fight the genocidal Hutu and Mai-Mai what possible reason could there be for not releasing Nkunda to help in that fight for Congo -- something his CNDP army has been doing on its own all these years.

 Amahoro,